 The Spirit also helps us when we are weak, for the Bible tells us, “Likewise the Spirit helps us in our weakness; for we do not know how to pray as we ought, but the Spirit himself intercedes for us with sighs too deep for words.”
 (Romans 8:26) When we are weak then the Holy Spirit will and can intercede to God on our behalf.
 The Spirit does this in accordance with the will of God for our benefit.

 By using this power and praying in the Spirit we can overcome.
 We can walk in the Spirit and thus overcome the passions and desires of the flesh that would lead us astray.
 There is much I can say about this, but time and space do not permit.
-If you would like to know more about walking in the Spirit, I urge you to look at the relevant section in my free eBook The Foundation Teachings of Christianity
+If you would like to know more about walking in the Spirit, I urge you to look at the Walking In The Spirit tag for other posts, or you can take my “Nine Steps to Christianity eCourse in the Resources Library menu item above.
+In addition you may want to look at purchasing my eBook that can also be found in the Resources Library titled the Six Foundation Teachings of Christianity.